vegaprotocol/vega/visor/run-config.md

 <dd>

-Path to the data node binary.
+Path to the Vega binary.

-<blockquote>Both absolute or relative path can be used.
+<blockquote>The absolute or relative path can be used.
 Relative path is relative to a parent folder of this config file.
 </blockquote>
 </dd>